I'm going on a trip to ATHENS in 2025

 Monastiraki neighborhood

+Furthermore, in the Monastiraki market you can put your haggling skills into practice, since this is a very widespread practice in Athens, at least in this type of market.
 A very well connected area, in which you we recommend the visit to the subway, because it is the oldest station in the city and has managed to preserve very well the touches of other times.
-At daybreak, you can enjoy a typical greek appetizer Or a drink to celebrate you're on vacation.

-And, of course, you can also have monuments or places of cultural interest, such as Museum of Popular Art or the Adriano Library.
+As the day falls, you can enjoy a typical greek appetizer or a drink to celebrate that you are on vacation.
+And, of course, you can also have monuments or places of cultural interest close at hand, such as the Museum of Popular Art or the Adriano Library.

 Kolonaki's luxury